Don’t just take our word for it, trust what others say

 How do you treat my data?

 All data processed and/or transferred through our products is secured through encryption, digital certificates, segregated storage and strict data access policies.
 It is not attributed to a specific person.
 The system works like an X-ray: seeing problems inside the system, but not the identity.
 Users of Kaspersky Lab products can reduce the amount of data processed from their protected devices to the absolute minimum.
 Millions of people around the globe trust Kaspersky Lab to protect their digital valuables, including private data.

 Shouldn't cybersecurity be nationalised?

 We believe that a combined effort is the most effective way of tackling cybercrime.
-Balkanization of the cyber security community might only do good for the cybercriminals, and it is of utmost importance to share information and work together against them.
+Balkanisation of the cyber security community might only do good for the cybercriminals, and it is of utmost importance to share information and work together against them.
 Kaspersky Lab openly shares its knowledge and technical findings with the global security community and makes its research publicly available to encourage collaborative security practices and increase international cooperation.

 Who actually trusts you?

 We were among the pioneers of the No More Ransom project aimed at informing people of the dangers of ransomware and recovering their data, and we are a part of the Securing Smart Cities not-for-profit global initiative that aims to solve the existing and future cybersecurity problems of smart cities.
 We are also a member of the Industrial Internet Consortium that helps organisations to more easily connect and optimise assets and operations to drive agility across all industrial sectors.